Most of us have a default search engine that we use all the time. Still, it can pay to look around to see what other search engines offer.

 Buying a vehicle can be a time-intensive experience.
 Choosing the right model, gathering basic information, talking to users who own a similar car, visiting different websites, comparing features, and negotiating prices can be exhausting.
 Microsoft thinks so too, so they developed the Autos Marketplace.

-Instead of sorting through way too many search engine results or using several different search engines to find all this information, you can simply begin at the Autos Marketplace home screen.
-One query starts it all.
-Your search engine results are filtered to include a separate image of the vehicles you’re looking for.
 Bing’s local connections to vehicle inventories gather the search results based on the distance settings you provide, so if the vehicle you want isn’t close by, just expand the miles you’re willing to travel.
 Bing Maps is also integrated into this tool, so you can easily find dealership locations.
+It is unclear how this part of the Autos Marketplace will function once Bing Maps is deprecated in June 2025.

 Unbiased Search Engine Results

-Microsoft built this search engine within a search engine so results are entirely based on user selections and filters.
+Microsoft built this search engine within a search engine, so results are entirely based on user selections and filters.
 This is very different from visiting a dealership web page where search engine results may be influenced by paid ads, inventory needs at the time, or marketing incentives to produce more revenue.
 Bing’s goal is to help the buyer find a vehicle that fits their lifestyle and their budget.

 Images, Videos, and More

 No need to go to the Bing image search engine to fully explore what a vehicle looks like.
 There are numerous images of each vehicle, along with videos as well.
 A pricing comparison chart shows the average price of similar listings to determine if it is priced higher or lower than comparable vehicles.
-The number of days on the market is also noted.
-This can mean many things, but the longer it’s on the lot, the more willing a dealership is to lower its cost or provide other extras.

 CarFax Connection